-Once the tooth has been put back in its socket, your dentist will evaluate it and will check for any other dental and facial injuries.
-If the tooth has not been placed back into its socket, your dentist will clean it carefully and replace it.
+Your endodontist or dentist will carefully evaluate the tooth, place it back in its socket and examine you for any other dental and facial injuries.
 A stabilizing splint will be placed for a few weeks.
 Depending on the stage of root development, your dentist or endodontist may start root canal treatment a week or two later.
 A medication may be placed inside the tooth followed by a permanent root canal filling at a later date.

 The length of time the tooth was out of the mouth and the way the tooth was stored before reaching the dentist influence the chances of saving the tooth.
 Again, immediate treatment is essential.
 Taking all these factors into account, your dentist or endodontist may discuss other treatment options with you.

 Chipped primary (baby) teeth can be esthetically restored.
 Dislodged primary teeth can, in rare cases, be repositioned.
 However, primary teeth that have been knocked out typically should not be replanted.
 This is because the replantation of a knocked-out primary tooth may cause further and permanent damage to the underlying permanent tooth that is growing inside the bone.